-Simply put, whether your website currently supports HTTP/2 fully depends on your hosting company or the server where you host your WordPress.
-We use InMotion hosting (and here is our InMotion hosting review and essentially how our VPS fares), which currently does not support HTTP2.
-However, we also use MaxCDN to server our resources, which does support HTTP/2.
+Simply put, whether your website currently supports HTTP/2 fully depends on your hosting company or the server where you host your website.
+We use InMotion hosting (and here is our InMotion hosting review and essentially how our VPS fares), who have fully supported HTTP2 for a number of years now.

 You can use this tool from KeyCDN to determine whether your site currently has support for HTTP/2.
 This HTTP/2 test can tell you whether you need to perform any additional actions or not.

 Your website needs to be secure to enable HTTP2

 Currently, all browsers out there only support encrypted HTTP2.

 This means that for your site to be able to support HTTP/2 you'll need to have your site served over a secure (TLS/SSL) connection.
 We've gone over this quite deeply in our article on setting up a WordPress secure certificate on your server.

 To recapitulate though

 - Secure sites get an SEO ranking signal boost